Who can take RCSOnline courses?

-RCS Online transitioned to a new platform in January 2019.
-An online orientation is required for all RCS Online students even if they have previously taken an online course prior to Quarter 3 of the 2018-19 school year.
+An online orientation is required for all RCSOnline students unless they have previously taken an online course since January 2019.
 This required online orientation "class" is approximately one hour in length.
 Details regarding the orientation will be emailed to the students and parents.

 What do I have to do at school?

 All students taking a TNReady exam course online must take the TNReady exam.

 TNReady means state-tested.
 This applies to Biology, US History/Geography, Integrated Math 1, 2, or 3, and English 1 or 2.
 All students taking a state TNReady exam course online must take the TNReady exam after they have completed both semesters of the course.
 The TN Department of Education determines the specific dates for the tests to be administered.
 Those exams will be administered at your school in November or December and again in April or May.
 Your grade will not be finalized until you have taken the TN Ready exam.
 Your school counselor will be notified that you need to take the test and will inform you as to the exact date, time, and location for you to report for the exam.